scraplab/psypose/README.md

 # psypose
 This is a smaller, more light-weight version of Psypose.
-It retains the ability to make pose objects and use display funcitons, but it cannot run any annotations.
+It retains the ability to make pose objects and use display functions, but it cannot run any annotations.
 Use this if you need some basic processing functions on the fly.

 ## Installation
 The easiest way to get started with PsyPose at this point is to install the psypose_minimal branch using pip: